HyperviewHQ/hyperview_docs/documentation/user-guide/alarm-management/topics/administering-alarm-policy-notifications.md

 ## Muting notifications

 Asset notifications can be muted without impacting a notification policy.
-For example, if an asset or set of assets are undergoing maintenance.
+For example, if an asset or set of assets is undergoing maintenance.
 Individual assets can be muted using the Actions -> Mute Notifications menu.
-Multiple assets can be muted using a Mute Notifications Bulk Action from any asset list grid. e.g. Advanced Search.
+Multiple assets can be muted using a Mute Notifications Bulk Action from any asset list grid. e.g., Advanced Search.